 The genius of the Match Cut lies in its ability to seamlessly connect two seemingly unrelated shots.

 By transitioning based on a shared visual element or theme, it creates a fluid narrative link between distinct scenes.
-It’s not just a technical move – it’s an art form that, when executed well, can produce some of cinema’s most iconic moments.
+The match cut has produced some of cinema’s most iconic moments.

 8. J or L Cut